Meet our staff

 Health Policy Director – Anna Strong

 Anna Strong joined AACF in December 2011 as the Health Policy Director.
 A graduate of the dual master's degree program at the Clinton School of Public Service and the UAMS College of Public Health, her previous experience includes serving as a Senior Policy Analyst at the UAMS Center for Rural Health and a Decision Support Analyst at Acxiom Corporation.
 A native of Searcy, Anna received her B.A. in Mathematics from Hendrix College.
-She and her husband Aaron live in Little Rock with their dog Tucker and cat Sophie.
+She and her husband Aaron live in Little Rock with their dog Tucker.

 Development Director - Mallory Van Dover